rschramm9/AHNC_MOTUS_KIOSK/README.md

 Please read the included LICENSE file and/or see <http://www.gnu.org/licenses/>.

+### Hardware & Software Requirements

+I have quite successfully run on low-end  Intel NUC PC computers with Window 10 Pro pre-installed.
+These are easily purchased used on eBay for as little as $100.

+NUC6CAY Celeron J3455 Processor 1.5Ghz 8GB Ram 120GB SSD w/wifi and Windows10 Pro (eBay $100)

+NUC7i5BNH MiniPC QUadCore i5-78260U 8Gb w/128Gb SSD w/wifi and  Windows 10 Pro. (eBay $185)

+As an experiment: CHUWI Larkbox PRO miniPC 6GbRam QuadCore 2.7Ghz Celeron J4125 with wifi and Windows 10 (Home Ed) $139 Amazon --not recommended due to reliablity concerns, but its cute!)

+The touchscreen: Dell 24 Touchscreen Model P2418HT (Dell.com $350)

+USB Keyboard and Mouse

+I *strongly* recommend Windows-10 PRO edition.
+Home Edition works too but with some headaches.

 ### Where to Start?

 See **WINDOWS_FIRSTRUN_README.md** in the project's top level directory.